inducer/modepy/doc/paper/paper.md

 `modepy` is a Python library for defining reference elements, equipping them with appropriate approximation spaces, and numerically performing calculus operations (derivatives, integrals) on those spaces.
-It is written in pure modern Python 3, offering comprehensive type annotations and full documentation with minimal runtime dependencies (NumPy being a primary dependency).
+It is written in pure, type-annotated Python 3, offering comprehensive documentation and minimal runtime dependencies (mainly NumPy).

-`modepy` focuses on high-order accuracy -- given an element size $h$, this refers to the asymptotic decay of the approximation error as $O(h^n)$, for $n
+`modepy` focuses on high-order accuracy --- given an element size $h$, this refers to the asymptotic decay of the approximation error as $O(h^n)$, for $n \ge 3$, assuming sufficient smoothness of the solution being approximated.
+For a problem in $d$ dimensions, the number of unknowns scales as $O(h^{-d})$.
+Therefore, if accuracy is desired at manageable cost, high-order methods are crucial.

-\ge 3$, assuming sufficient smoothness of the solution being approximated -- at manageable computational cost.
-These capabilities enable High-Performance Computing (HPC) approaches to solving integral and (partial) differential equations.
-Those, in turn, can be used to model many phenomena in the physical world, including fluid flow, electromagnetism, and solid mechanics.
-A popular example of this is the finite element method (FEM), including its continuous and discontinuous flavors, but general collocation, spectral, and Nyström methods are also supported.
-As such, `modepy` has been used to construct FEM solvers [@Grudge; @PyNucleus] and integral equation solvers [@Pytential] that run on both CPUs and GPUs.
+A popular approach (e.g. in the finite element method, or FEM) for accurate approximation of functions on geometrically complex domains is the use of *unstructured discretizations*, which represent the geometry as a typically disjoint union (a "mesh") of primitive geometric shapes, most often simplices and quadrilaterals.
+Given the means to perform calculus operations on these *reference elements* and mapping functions from them to the *global* elements, calculus operations become available on the entire domain.
+These primitives are chiefly useful in the numerical solution of integral and (partial) differential equations.
+Additional applications include computer graphics, CAD, and robotics.
+Those, in turn, can be used to model many physical phenomena, including fluid flow, electromagnetism, and solid mechanics. `modepy` has been used to construct FEM solvers [@Grudge; @PyNucleus] and integral equation solvers [@Pytential] that run on both CPUs and GPUs.

-`modepy` is licensed under the MIT license and available on GitHub at
-<https://github.com/inducer/modepy/>.
-Versions dating back to 2013 maintain
-broad compatibility with older versions of Python, including Python 2.7, ensuring broad accessibility.

 # Statement of need

-High-order accurate calculus operations on unstructured discretizations are crucial to differential and integral equations solvers, as well as computer graphics and Computer-Aided Design (CAD) applications.
-This functionality is often embedded in an ad-hoc manner in larger codes, restricting scope and reusability. `modepy` addresses this need by providing a reusable, generalizable, and composable implementation.
+`modepy`'s functionality, as outlined above, is often embedded in an ad-hoc manner in larger codes, restricting scope and reusability. `modepy` addresses this need by providing a reusable, generalizable, and composable implementation.

-There are several other candidate libraries in the literature with similar goals, but important limitations.
+There are several other libraries in the literature with similar goals, but important limitations and differences.
 FInAT [@FInAT] (and the earlier [@FIAT]) is a offers reference elements and basis functions, but is tightly coupled to the FENiCS/Firedrake ecosystem.
 Similarly, `StartUpDG.jl` [@StartUpDG] has a focus on the needs of discontinuous Galerkin FEM in the Trixi framework. `QuadPy`